python-attrs/attrs/docs/init.rst

 If a converter's first argument has a type annotation, that type will appear in the signature for ``__init__``.
-You can override this by passing the ``type`` argument or by giving an explicit type annotation.
+A converter will override an explicit type annotation or ``type`` argument.

 .. doctest::